proot411/ms2109-d7-hdmi-led/README.md

 ![Capture-card PCB before the LED modification](images/usb_capture_card_pcb.jpg)

-The processor, external EEPROM, HDMI connector and USB wiring are visible.
+The processor, external EEPROM, HDMI connector and USB pad.
+Replaced it's original USB connector and attempted to mod the capture card before but failed before this project is made.

 ### 3.3 Processor marking